noirb/gcap/README.md

 ## Basic Usage

-Pass a var for each argument.
+Pass a `var` for each argument.
 After parsing they will be filled with the values from the commandline.
-Each argument requires a short name, long name, short description, and a boolean flag indicating whether they shoudl be required or not.
+Each argument requires a short name, long name, short description, and a boolean flag indicating whether or not they are required..

 Parsing will fail if the data on the commandline can't be parsed into the correct type for each argument or if any required argument is missing.